cmlacrd/cmlacrd.github.io/README.md

 # The Trx Future - version: English
 The site (https://cmlacrd.github.io/) who was named the *Trx Future* is an idea to publish many articles about different areas of tecnology.
 Every topic posted it will be written by me.
-Beside articles, it will have news about tecnology too, of course.
+Besides articles, it will have news about tecnology too, of course.
 My idea is to spread knowledge and learn even more by writing on this site.

 # The Trx Future - version: Portuguese
 O site (https://cmlacrd.github.io/) chamado *Trx Future* é uma ideia para publicar muitos artigos sobre diferentes áreas da tecnologia.